ibrahimahmeddev/ibrahimahmeddev/README.md

 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 🌱 I'm on track with learning more about Front-End and web development.
 - 💬 Ask me about my experience with JavaScript and ReactJS or anything related to web development.
-- 📫 How to reach me ahmedmaher.develop@gmail.com
+- 📫 How to reach me ibrahimembaby8@gmail.com

-📄 Know about my experiences<a href="[https://github.com/DenverCoder1/readme-typing-svg](https://drive.google.com/file/d/1JQFpk0H7fXUDmS7P2FYF07bqmQkL_-_S/view?usp=sharing)"></a>
+📄 Know about my experiences https://drive.google.com/file/d/1JQFpk0H7fXUDmS7P2FYF07bqmQkL_-_S/view?usp=sharing